jundalisay/sp/content/en/research/hegel/science/book-1/section-02/chapter-02.md

-Remark 1: The Species of Calculation in Arithmetic; Kant's Synthetic Propositions a priori

-Hegel’s Science of Logic

-Quantum

-Remark 1: The Species of Calculation in Arithmetic; Kant's Synthetic Propositions a priori of Intuition
+## Remark 1: The Species of Calculation in Arithmetic; Kant's Synthetic Propositions a priori

-§ 445

-Spatial magnitude and numerical magnitude are usually regarded as two species, the former being on its own account a determinate magnitude just as much as the latter; their difference is held to consist only in the different determinations of continuity and discreteness, but as quantum they stand on the same level.
+<sup>445</sup> Spatial magnitude and numerical magnitude are usually regarded as two species, the former being on its own account a determinate magnitude just as much as the latter.

+Their difference is held to consist only in the different determinations of continuity and discreteness, but as quantum they stand on the same level.

 In spatial magnitude, geometry has, in general, continuous magnitude for its subject matter while the subject matter of arithmetic is the discrete magnitude of number.
 But with this dissimilarity of their subject matter, the manner and completeness of their limitation or determinedness is also different.
 Spatial magnitude possesses only limitation generally; if it is to be considered as a thoroughly determinate quantum then number is required.
 Geometry as such does not measure spatial figures (it is not mensuration), but only compares them.
 In its definitions, too, the determinations are in part derived from the equality of the sides and angles, or from equidistance.
 Thus the circle, because it is based solely on the equidistance of all possible points in it from a centre, does not require number for its determination.
 These determinations based on equality or inequality are genuinely geometrical.
 But they are not sufficient, and for other figures, for example, the triangle or rectangle, number is requisite; this in its principle, the one, contains a self-determinedness, it is determined without the aid of an other and therefore not through comparison.
 It is true that in the point, spatial magnitude has a determinateness corresponding to the one; but the point, in becoming external to itself, becomes an other, becomes the line; because it is essentially only a spatial one, it becomes in the relation a continuity in which the nature of the point, the self-determinedness, the one, is sublated.
 In so far as the self-determinedness is supposed to be preserved in the self-externality, the line must be represented as an aggregate of ones, and to the limit must be imparted the determination of the many ones, that is, the magnitude of the line — and similarly of other spatial determinations — must be taken as a number.

-§ 446

-Arithmetic considers number and its figures; or rather does not consider them but operates with them.
+<sup>446</sup> Arithmetic considers number and its figures; or rather does not consider them but operates with them.
 For number is the determinateness which is indifferent, inert; it must be actuated from without and so brought into a relation.
 The modes of relation are the species of calculation.
 In arithmetic they are presented seriatim and it is clear that one depends on the other; but the thread which links the progressive stages is not made prominent in arithmetic.
 However, the systematic arrangement justly claimed for the presentation of these elements in the textbooks is readily provided by the determinations of number itself stemming from its Notion.
 These cardinal determinations will be briefly noted here.

 § 447